The Ebin-Marsden toolbox for stochastic PDEs: stochastic Euler equations: Local well-posedness and no-loss-no-gain theorem for stochastic Euler equations

 Using the embedding $i\colon K \rightarrow \R^m$ of $K$, we obtain the following identity in $H^s (K,\R^{2m})$ (cf.\ \cite[2.8]{MMS19})

 Note that for every $r \geq s$ we shall also denote the canonical restriction of $\Sigma$ by

 Finally, we make the following hypothesis about the Wiener process $W$. \begin{hh} The process $W$ is an $\VFsmu[r]$-valued $\mathbb{F}$-Wiener process with $r \geq s$.
 The RKHS of the law of $W_1$ will be denoted by $\rK$. \end{hh} In most of our results, we will assume a stronger version of Hypothesis \ref{hp:noise} by requiring $r$ to be strictly larger.
-The reason for this is that spacial regularity can be traded for differentiability of the diffusion coefficient as the following technical result shows:
+The reason for this is that spacial regularity can be traded for differentiability of the diffusion coefficient as the following technical result shows (see also \cite[Chapter VIII Section 1]{Elw82} for a similar result):

 \begin{lem} Let $s > d/2+1$ and assume that the noise satisfies Hypothesis \ref{hp:noise} with $r = s+k$.
 Then the diffusion coefficient $\Sigma$ in \eqref{eq:stochEuler_Lagr} is of class $C^{k-1,1}_{loc}$. \end{lem}